clio19/ReactToDoCSM/README.md

 CLIENT SERVER MOBILE
 ```

-This a project from an Academy project in a simple MERN server stack with client and mobile React& RNative Apps
+This a project cronstructed in a simple MERN server stack, with client and mobile React& RNative Apps

 ###  Npm packages